twosigma/Cook/integration/README.md

-# Integration tests for Cook scheduler
+# Integration tests for Cook Scheduler

 Our integration tests currently require Python 3.6.
 All dependencies are specified in [`requirements.txt`](./requirements.txt),